January in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Automotive Icons Exhibition – 100 rare and valuable cars and motorcycles

 Location: PGE National Stadium, entrance from al. Zieleniecka Street, gate no. 1 (Praga), online tickets.
 Free outdoor parking is available in front of gate no. 1 from al. Zieleniecka Street (access via Targowa, Zamoyskiego, Sokola, and Siwca streets) and a paid underground car park.
-January 1: 1 pm – 7 pm.
-Opening hours: Monday-Thursday 11 am – 7 pm, Friday 11 am – 8 pm, weekends 10 am – 7 pm.
-Ferrari, Lamborghini, Porsche, Maserati, Bentley, Aston Martina, and other top brands models – from oldtimers to modern cars with the latest technologies.
+Opening hours: Monday-Thursday 11 am – 7 pm, Friday 11 am – 8 pm, weekends 10 am – 8 pm.
+Ferrari, Lamborghini, Porsche, Maserati, Bentley, Aston Martina, and other top brands’ models – from oldtimers to modern cars with the latest technologies.
+F1 cars, the world’s most expensive hypercars, and vehicles known from movies.
+100 vehicles and additional attractions, including simulators, a remote-controlled car zone, and an interactive VR zone.
 Website, Facebook, Instagram.
+January 1: 1 pm – 6 pm.
+January 6: 11 am – 6 pm.

 Dumplings cooking classes in English

 Location: Pierogi & More cooking school, Stawki 3 Street (city center).
-January 1: 5.30 pm.
+January 6: 10 am, 12.30 pm, 5.30 pm.
 During this experience, you will prepare pierogi with meat and/or vegetarian fillings.
-At first, you will learn how to knead the dough; then, you will learn various techniques for folding the dumplings and discover hacks that make them tasty.
+First, you will learn how to knead the dough; then, you will learn various techniques for folding the dumplings and discover tips that make them tasty.
 Lastly, at the end of the culinary workshop, you will enjoy a plate full of dumplings, so make sure you come to the class hungry.
 More in English and online booking.

-“The Royal Garden of Light” – the illuminations festival in the Wilanów Palace Garden
+“The Royal Garden of Light” – the illumination festival in the Wilanów Palace Garden

 Location: Wilanów Garden, Stanisława Kostki Potockiego 10/16 Street, January 1, January 6: 4 pm – 9 pm.
 Click here to read Kids in the City tips in English about the illuminations festival (opening hours, tickets, parking lots, etc.).